briareos1002/test004/README.md

 This could be for example the definition of configurations, specifications and data sets.
 Typical usage is the definition of configurations, specifications and data sets.
 The GDS language is a special DSL (domain specific language) for defining general data structures.
-It uses a succinct, indentation-sensitive syntax which makes data more readable.
+It uses a succinct, indentation-sensitive syntax which makes data clearer and more readable.
 The building blocks for general data structures are hashes and arrays.

 Installation